 In placebo-controlled monotherapy trials of metformin extended-release, diarrhea and nausea/vomiting were reported in >5% of metformin-treated patients and more commonly than in placebo-treated patients (9.6% versus 2.6% for diarrhea and 6.5% versus 1.5% for nausea/vomiting).
 Diarrhea led to discontinuation of study medication in 0.6% of the patients treated with metformin extended-release.

-Dapagliflozin 10 mg has been evaluated in clinical trials in patients with type 2 diabetes mellitus and patients with heart failure.
+Dapagliflozin 10 mg has been evaluated in clinical trials in patients with type 2 diabetes mellitus, patients with heart failure, and patients with chronic kidney disease.
 The overall safety profile of dapagliflozin was consistent across the studied indications.
-No new adverse reactions were identified in the DAPA-HF study.
+No new adverse reactions were identified in the DAPA-HF and DAPA-CKD studies.

 These data reflect exposure of 2338 patients to dapagliflozin with a mean exposure duration of 21 weeks.
 Patients received placebo (N=1393), dapagliflozin 5 mg (N=1145), or dapagliflozin 10 mg (N=1193) once daily.
 The mean age of the population was 55 years and 2% were older than 75 years of age.
 Fifty percent (50%) of the population were male; 81% were White, 14% were Asian, and 3% were Black or African American.
 At baseline, the population had diabetes for an average of 6 years, had a mean HbA1c of 8.3%, and 21% had established microvascular complications of diabetes.
 Baseline renal function was normal or mildly impaired in 92% of patients and moderately impaired in 8% of patients (mean eGFR 86 mL/min/1.73 m²).